When talking about time or distance, we use the number + noun expression as part of a possessive compound noun.

 If the number is one or less, or ends in a fraction: a half, a quarter, etc, the unit of measurement is in the singular and is followed by -‘s.

-(a break of a week) - There’s half-a-metre’s width between the two walls.
+(a drive of half an hour) - There’s half-a-metre’s width between the two walls.

 If the number is more than one, the unit of measurement is in the plural and is followed by an apostrophe.